zx2486/DBConnectorToolkit/README.md

 ## TODO
 Currently this only support postgresSQL connection using node-postgres, redis connection using redis.
-Support of message queue, using kafka by node-rdkafka Support of other databases / noSQL database for caching, and RabbitMQ as message queue.
+Support of message queue, using kafka by kafkajs Support of other databases / noSQL database for caching, and RabbitMQ as message queue.

 ## Motivations